Skip to content

 • Forcing a witness to provide self-incriminating testimony during a deposition can render the transcript inadmissible because it violates the witness’s Fifth Amendment right against self-incrimination.

-What Is A Deposition Transcription?
+What Is a Deposition Transcription?
+(And Why It Matters in Court)

 Depositions are often portrayed in media as verbal standoffs rife with palpable tension.
 In reality, though, most depositions are boring and nothing like TV.
 However, that does not mean they are no less important in a court proceeding.
 As a result, capturing every word someone says during a deposition is very important.